 How to use an ACH payment for your payroll

 ACH payments are what make direct deposit for employees work.
 Money is transferred from your business bank account and deposited into your employees’ bank accounts.
-In 2016, there were 6.1 billion direct deposits.

 Direct deposit works well as an alternative to paper checks.
 You don’t have to print, write, or distribute checks.
 And, employees don’t have to take a trip to the bank every payday.